|

 School Song: |

-This web site is the repository for various images from our days at John Ruskin Central, Grammar and High Schools, as well a place to share personal memories and recollections from that era.
+Until early July 2020 this curated website served as an interactive repository for various images from our days at John Ruskin Central, Grammar and High Schools, and a place to share personal memories from its 100-year era.
+The contact for this website, which is now in permanent stasis, is Paul Graham | more

 Our